-The future contribution of terrestrial ecosystems to the regulation of climate is uncertain (S9.ES).
-Carbon release or uptake by ecosystems affects the CO_2 and CH_4 content of the atmosphere at the global scale and thereby affects global climate.
-Currently, the biosphere is a net sink of carbon, absorbing about 1-2 gigatons a year, or approximately 20% of fossil fuel emissions.
-It is very likely that the future of this service will be greatly affected by expected land use change.
-In addition, a higher atmospheric CO_2 concentration is expected to enhance net productivity, but this does not necessarily lead to an increase in the carbon sink.
-The limited understanding of soil respiration processes generates uncertainty about the future of the carbon sink.
-There is medium certainty that climate change will increase terrestrial fluxes of CO_2 and CH_4 in some regions (such as in Arctic tundra).
+- The future contribution of terrestrial ecosystems to the regulation of climate is - 42 uncertain (S9.ES).
+Carbon release or uptake by ecosystems affects the CO2 and CH4 - content of the atmosphere at the global scale and thereby affects global climate. - 44 Currently, the biosphere is a net sink of carbon, absorbing about 1 to 2 Gt C/yr, or - 45 approximately 20% of fossil fuel emissions.
+It is very likely that the future of this service - will be greatly affected by expected land use change.
+In addition, a higher atmospheric - 47 CO2 concentration is expected to enhance net productivity, but this does not necessarily - lead to an increase in the carbon sink.
+The limited understanding of soil respiration

-Dryland ecosystems are particularly vulnerable to changes over the next 50 years.
-The combination of low current levels of human well-being (high rates of poverty, low per capita GDP, high infant mortality rates), a large and growing population, high variability of environmental conditions in dryland regions, and high sensitivity of people to changes in ecosystem services means that continuing land degradation could have profoundly negative impacts on the well-being of a large number of people in these regions (S.SDM).
-Subsidies of food and water to people in vulnerable drylands can have the unintended effect of increasing the risk of even larger breakdowns of ecosystem services in future years.
-Local adaptation and conservation practices can mitigate some losses of dryland ecosystem services, although it will be difficult to reverse trends toward loss of food production capacity, water supplies, and biodiversity in drylands.
+- 1 processes generates uncertainty about the future of the carbon sink.
+There is a medium - certainty that climate change will increase terrestrial fluxes of CO2 and CH4 in some 2 - 3 regions (e.g., in Arctic tundra). - 4 Dryland ecosystems are particularly vulnerable to changes in over the next 50 years. - 5 The combination of low current levels of human well-being (high rates of poverty, low - 6 per capita GDP, high infant mortality rates), the large and growing population, the high - variability of environmental conditions in dryland regions, and the high sensitivity of - populations to changes in ecosystem services, means that continuing land degradation 8 - 9 could have profoundly negative impacts on the well-being of a large number of people (S- - SDM).
+Subsidies of food and water to people in vulnerable drylands can have the 10 - 11 unintended effect of increasing the risk of even larger breakdowns of ecosystem services - 12 in future years.
+Local adaptation and conservation practices can mitigate some losses of - 13 dryland ecosystem services, although it will be difficult to reverse trends toward loss of - 14 food production capacity, water supplies, and biodiversity in drylands.